 More likely than not, you'll be choosing between two types of fragrance categories, eau de toilette (EDT) and eau de parfum (EDP).
 The distinction between EDTs and EDPs has to do with concentration levels of materials, which will affect the longevity of your fragrance.
 "EDPs are more concentrated in raw materials and therefore are more intense and longer wearing," explains Tanis.
 Subsequently, they're more expensive.
 On the other hand, Tanis notes that "EDTs are less concentrated and have a shorter fragrance trail life, but this can vary from skin to skin."
 EDTs are usually less expensive than EDPs.

-When it comes to selecting between an EDT or EDP, consider what type of fragrance you're buying —synthetic or natural (note: Most big-box fragrances are synthetic, while independent lines are natural).
+When it comes to selecting between an EDT or EDP, consider what type of fragrance you're buying —synthetic or natural (note: Many big-box fragrances are synthetic, while independent lines tend to be natural).
 "For natural fragrances, I would recommend an EDP," advises Little.
 "You will want the concentration of raw materials to give you the longevity and sillage [the trail the fragrance leaves behind].
 With synthetic-aroma chemicals, I love an EDT.
 I find synthetic-aroma chemicals to be very overbearing and at times just too much.
 EDTs are far less concentrated and therefore easier to wear and less headache-inducing."

 Sivrican agrees that it's nice to have both EDP and EDT options when building a fragrance wardrobe.
 She also suggests building a collection "made of colognes, parfums, face mists, and scented hair and body oils."